Lehtonen, Stars snap Capitals' home winning streak at 15

-Dallas snapped Washington's home winning streak at 15 and point streak at 17, winning in D.C. for the sixth consecutive visit to move within seven points of a playoff spot.
+Behind 42 saves from goaltender Kari Lehtonen, the Stars beat the Capitals 4-2 Monday night to snap that home winning streak at 15 and home point streak at 17.

+It was the NHL-leading Capitals' first regulation loss at home since Dec.
+17 and their first of any kind at home since Dec.
+29.

+"It's a tough place to play," said Sharp, whose empty-netter sealed the victory.
+"You can see when their big guys get going, it's tough to settle the game down.
+We're a younger team and to hold on to win that one in the third period is big for us going forward."

-The Stars are 10-0-2 against the Capitals dating to their previous regulation loss to them on Nov.
+The Stars extended their point streak against the Capitals to 12 games, going 10-0-2 in the series dating to their previous regulation loss to them Nov.
 30, 2006.
-This time they did it by chasing reigning Vezina Trophy-winning goaltender Braden Holtby with three goals on 11 shots and getting 42 saves from Kari Lehtonen on a night they were outshot 44-22.

-Nicklas Backstrom scored his 21st goal of the season and T.J.
-Oshie his 25th for Washington, which lost in regulation at home for the first time since Dec.
-17. This was their first loss of any kind at home since Dec.
-29.
+Dallas won in D.C. for the sixth consecutive visit to move within five points of a playoff spot.

 Holtby fell to 0-4-0 with a 4.79 goals-against average and .837 save percentage in five games against the Stars, the only team in the league he hasn't beaten.
 He entered the game first in the league with a 1.89 GAA and second with a .931 save percentage this season.